otolis/otolis/README.md

 # About Me:
- I’m currently working on BackEnd technologies <br>
+ I’m currently working on Full stack and devops development <br>

 ##  Socials: